subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 1.6 Add a Controller Account

-The Controller is a separate account that needs to be created, and it holds a small amount of kSQT tokens to update the configuration.
+The Controller, a distinct account that must be created, holds a small amount of kSQT tokens to facilitate configuration updates.

 Updating a configuration is a signable event.
 That means it is an on-chain update that requires transaction fees to be paid (in kSQT).